REBECCA KAMEN: Artist Biography

 Ms. Kamen has exhibited and lectured both nationally and internationally including China, Hong Kong, Korea, Austria, Chile, Egypt, Spain, and Australia.
 She has been the recipient of a Virginia Museum of Fine Arts Professional Fellowship, a Pollack Krasner Foundation Fellowship, two Strauss Fellowships, and a Travel Grant from the Chemical Heritage Foundation.
 As artist in residence in the neuroscience program at National Institutes of Health, Kamen has interpreted and transformed neuroscience research into sculptural form.
 Her artwork is represented in many private and public collections.

-Rebecca is a Nifty Fifty (times 4) speaker for the 2014-2015 season.
-The Nifty Fifty are over 200 of the most dynamic scientists and engineers in the United States.
-They were selected for their unique ability to inspire the next generation of students to pursue careers in the STEM fields.
-They were chosen from among thousands of candidates nominated by over 500 leading professional science and engineering societies, universities, research institutions, government agencies, STEM education outreach organizations and leading high tech and life science companies.
+Rebecca served as a Nifty Fifty (times 4) speaker for the 2014-2015 season.
+These speakers are selected for their unique ability to inspire the next generation of students to pursue careers in the STEM fields.